OlgaKuvs/PP1-spbreeder/README.md

 - Promote the business.
 - Provide clear and easy to read information about the business to customers.
 - Encourage customers to know more about the poodles and to buy a puppy if they are interested in this breed.
-- Provide information about us as responsible breeders
+- Provide information about us as responsible breeders.

 ## <div id="design">Design of the website</div>